 Mercaptopurine is an immunosuppressant medicine used to treat inflammatory bowel disease, such as Crohn’s disease.
 It calms down your overactive immune system that causes inflammation in your bowel.
 It is also used for other conditions.

-Take mercaptopurine regularly as directed a glass of water.
+Take mercaptopurine regularly as directed with a glass of water.
 Swallow the tablets whole – do not break, crush or chew.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.